ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 ballerina bindgen [(-cp|--classpath) <classpath>...]
                   [(-mvn|--maven) <groupId>:<artifactId>:<version>]
                   [(-o|--output) <output>]
+                  [--public]
                   (<class-name>...)
 ```

 `(-cp|--classpath) <classpath>...`
 This optional parameter could be used to specify one or more comma-delimited classpaths for retrieving the required Java libraries needed by the bindgen tool execution.
 The classpath could be provided as comma-separated paths of JAR files or as comma-separated paths of directories containing all the relevant Java libraries.
-If the Ballerina bindings are to be generated from a standard Java library, from a library available inside the Ballerina SDK or from a platform library specified in the `Ballerina.toml`, then you need not specify the classpath explicitly.
+If the Ballerina bindings are to be generated from a standard Java library, from a library available inside the Ballerina SDK, or from a platform library specified in the `Ballerina.toml`, then you need not specify the classpath explicitly.

 `(-mvn|--maven) <groupId>:<artifactId>:<version>`
-This optional parameter could be used to specify a maven dependency required for the generation of Ballerina bindings.
-Here, the specified library and its transitive dependencies will be resolved into `target/platform-libs` directory of the project.
-If the tool is not executed inside a project or if the output path does not point to a project, a directory structure `target/platform-libs` will be created in the output path to store the maven dependencies.
+This optional parameter could be used to specify a Maven dependency required for the generation of Ballerina bindings.
+Here, the specified library and its transitive dependencies will be resolved into the `target/platform-libs` directory of the project.
+If the tool is not executed inside a project or if the output path does not point to a project, the `target/platform-libs` directory structure will be created in the output path to store the Maven dependencies.
 The tool will also update the `Ballerina.toml` file with the platform libraries if the command is executed inside a Ballerina project.
-If Java classes from multiple dependencies are to be generated, it should be done in stages.

 `(-o|--output) <output>`
 This optional parameter could be used to specify the directory path into which the Ballerina bindings should be inserted.
 If this path is not specified, the output will be written onto the same directory from where the command is run.
 You can point the path of a Ballerina module to generate the code inside a Ballerina module.

+`--public`
+Set the visibility modifier of the generated binding objects to public.
+By default, the generated bindings will be module private.

 `<class-name>...`
 One or more space-separated fully-qualified Java class names for which the Ballerina bridge code is to be generated.
 Please note that these class names should be provided at the end of the command.

 ### Generated Bridge Code

 When the tool is run, a `.bal` file will be created to represent each Java class.
-This would contain the respective Ballerina object along with the required Java interoperability mappings.
+This would contain the respective Ballerina binding object along with the required Java interoperability mappings.
 These `.bal` files would reside inside sub directories representing the package structure.

-Apart from creating bindings for the specified Java classes, the command would also generate empty Ballerina objects for the dependent Java classes.
-A Java class would be considered dependent if it is used inside one of the Ballerina objects generated.
+Apart from creating bindings for the specified Java classes, the command would also generate empty Ballerina binding objects for the dependent Java classes.
+A Java class would be considered dependent if it is used inside one of the generated Ballerina binding objects.

 A set of additional utility files will also be generated in order to support the auto-generated Ballerina bindings.
+This includes a `Constants.bal` file to store constants used for proper functioning of the Ballerina binding objects and `.bal` files to store error types to map Java exceptions referred in the Ballerina binding objects.

 The folder structure of the generated bindings will be as follows.

 	<ballerina_bindings>
         ├── <bindings>